nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/3TutorialComponents.md

 - save markdown files in `./docs/`
 - save images in `./docs/images/` as .jpeg or .png files
 - there are several ways to save files that accompany tutorials:
-    - save reference material in `./docs/Resources/` (e.g., code syntax cheatsheets)
+    - save reference material in `./docs/Cheat Sheets/` (e.g., code syntax cheat sheets)
     - for example data files that users should access with `wget` or `curl`, upload files to the [CFDE Training Data Files osf project](https://osf.io/c8txv/#show_login).
 Login to the osf project is restricted to CFDE members.
 Create a new folder and upload your file(s).
     - for small files that users should download from the website (e.g., template script files), format the file name as a hyperlink in the tutorial.
 If the file has a file extension, a download option is available when users click the link.
     - for scripts/example scripts associated with a specific tutorial, save files in the tutorial folder.
     - save binder files in a new Github repo (binders are made for entire repos, and we do not want a binder of the entire training-and-engagement repo!)

-For future discussion:
-- pending need: save scripts in a general `./docs/tutorial_scripts/` folder

-### Additional/optional user-friendly components
+## Additional/optional user-friendly components

+Check out the next pages for guidelines on the following:
 - walk-through vidlets
 - walk-through screencasts
 - binder set-up so users can follow along without worrying about computer set up or software installations